On the Way to Slavery-Free

 We invite everyone to further scrutinise, test, and improve our designs.
 Transparency is key to ensure that technologies being developed are safe, effective, and aligned with the goal of mitigating climate change and bringing good into this world.
 If you feel we could be doing a better job, let us know how!

-WE MAKE SOLAR FOR A SUSTAINBLE FUTURE
+WE MAKE SOLAR FOR A SUSTAINABLE FUTURE

 Meet our Team ↓▶ learn more